-When you put something in your hair, you want to know what it’s going to do.
-With so many products on the market, it’s important to understand which products work...
+When you put something in your hair, and with so many products on the market, it’s important to understand which products work and what makes our products at Revela different from...

 Glycerin is a humectant, a moisturizing agent that pulls water from the air and the lower layers of skin to the top layer of skin.
 By doing so, it increases skin hydration and refreshes the skin surface.
 Glycerin is also an emollient which means it can soften dry, flaky skin.